-Mobility hubs are a new feature for our streets which are designed to carve out space for public transport alongside active and shared mobility modes to improve the public realm for all. it is important they are implemented well, and we learn from excellent examples overseas.
-Hubs should deliver integrated, quality services and consider the needs of those who live nearby as well as those who travel through.
+Mobility hubs are a new feature for our streets which are designed to carve out space for public transport alongside active and shared mobility modes to improve the public realm for all.
+It is important they are implemented well and we learn from the excellent examples overseas.
+Hubs should deliver integrated, quality services and consider the needs of those who live nearby as well as those who travel through them.

 CoMoUK has worked with partners to create a set of standards for assessing new mobility hubs.
-The core of this work is the six factors that should be considered for the successful scheme design illustrated in this graphic.
+The core of this work is the six factors that should be considered for the successful scheme design.

 - rural market town hubs